fabrizio-tedeschi/Web-development-course/exercises/module-03/E04-data-structures/array/README.md

 let ages = [15, 18, 25, 34]
 ```

-Write a function `getAllStudentsData()` that takes an `ID` and shows all data associated to the student with the id `ID`.
+Write a function `getAllStudentsData()` that takes a `searchedID` and shows all data associated to the student with the `searchedID`.
 The function returns the student position in the array.
 When an error occurs the function returns -1.

 ### B) marketQueueManager

-Write a function `marketQueueManager()` that manages a market queue.
+Write a script that manages a market queue.
 A queue is an array `q = ["p1", "p2", ...]` where
-the first element is the first person of the queue and the last element is the last person of the queue.
-The `marketQueueManager()`
+the first element is the name of the first person of the queue and the last element is the last person of the queue.
+The script
-has two features:
+implements two functions:

 * `addToQueue(queue, user)`: that adds the user at the end of the queue
 * `serveUser(queue)`: that removes the first user from the queue

-For each feature implement the requested operation with a suitable debug message.
+For each function implement the requested operation with a suitable debug message.

 ### C) arrayFusion